-We want to start this post with a promise: If you’re interested in a plant-based Weight Watchers diet, you won’t go hungry and you won’t eat salads all day long.
-You don’t even have to give up meat!
-The great thing about plant-based diets is they don’t come with a strict set of rules, like vegan diets.
-You can eat eggs for breakfast and a turkey wrap for lunch, and we won’t judge.
-That’s why we wanted to put together this list of our favorite plant-based Weight Watchers recipes for dinner.
-Plant-based eating offers the flexibility of eating meatless meals once a day (or more or less, depending on your needs).
+We want to start this post with a promise: If you’re interested in a plant-based Weight Watchers diet, you won’t go hungry, and you won’t eat salads all day long.
+Plant-based and vegan meals can be super satisfying—even for omnivores!
+That’s why we wanted to put together this list of our favorite vegan Weight Watchers recipes for dinner.

 Why Choose a Plant-Based Diet?

 You might be wondering why you might want to make this switch at all.
 Is it even healthy to follow a plant-based diet, and will you get enough protein if you give up meat?
 The answer is yes, and yes.
 A plant-based diet is very low in saturated fat, which is found in meat and dairy products.
 It’s also high in nutrients, vitamins, minerals, fiber, and protein.
 Many plant-based ingredients — like quinoa, buckwheat, tofu, tempeh, and seitan — are complete proteins, just like meat.
 You can also combine foods like rice and beans to make a complete protein.

 As a bonus, these vegan Weight Watchers recipes for dinner are chock-full of immune-boosting ingredients.
 So what are you waiting for?
 Give these recipes a try, and you might find you’ll want to eat plant-based for breakfast and lunch, too.

 These plant-based and weight watchers friendly recipes are just as nutritious as they are delicious.
 Most importantly- these recipes will prove that a plant-based diet can be just as filing and satisfying as other diets!